David Murray Greer

 I am a qualified mountain leader and a full member of the Mountain Training Association, which includes a commitment to continuous professional development and ensures that I am kept informed of the latest developments in industry practice.
 I also hold the British Cycling Level 2 Mountain Bike Leadership Award and the Canadian Ski Instructors’ Alliance Level 2 Instructor qualification.
-I am a Leave No Trace trainer and National Navigation Award Scheme tutor, as well as holding an outdoor first aid qualification, civil liability insurance and an enhanced disclosure and barring service check.
+I am a Leave No Trace trainer and National Navigation Award Scheme tutor, as well as holding outdoor first aid and mental health first aid qualifications, civil liability insurance and an enhanced disclosure and barring service check.
 I am also a Cairngorms National Park Volunteer Ranger.

 Whilst never compromising on safety, I like to take a relaxed approach to time spent in the hills; appreciating the whole experience, rather than rushing to simply bag the summits.
 I love the simplicity offered by the routine of the mountains, and the space for thought which is generated.

 “a great guy to spend a day with up in the hills”